A night of spoken word, dance and movement.

 This event will be captioned.

-Strong language.
-References to: sexual content, sexual harassment, sexual violence, violence, death and alcohol use
+Strong language, including the use of a racial slur, drug and alcohol use.
+References to: sexual content, sexual harassment, sexual violence, violence and death.

 More about the artists